Pranav-un/Freelancer-Earnings-Predictor/README.md

 📌 Overview

 The Freelancer Earnings Predictor is a simple web application that allows users to estimate freelancer earnings using Simple Linear Regression (SLR) and Multiple Linear Regression (MLR).
-The application is built with Flask for the backend and HTML, CSS, and JavaScript for the frontend.
+The application is built with Flask for the backend and HTML, CSS, and JavaScript for the frontend

 🛠️ Tech Stack